thenumbernine/Tensor/README.md

 `_mat<type, dim1, dim2>` = `_vec<_vec<type,dim2>,dim1>` = matrices:
 - Right now indexing is row-major, so matrices appear as they appear in C, and so that matrix indexing `A.i.j` matches math indexing $A\_{ij}$.
 	This disagrees with GL compatability, so you'll have to upload your matrices to GL transposed.

+### Zero Vector:
+`_zero<type, dim>` = vectors of zeroes.
+Requires only the inner type worth of storage.
+Use nesting for arbitrary-rank, arbitrary-dimension zero tensors all for no extra storage.
+Always returns zero.
+This is a shorthand for simpliciations like symmetrizing antisymmetric indexes or antisymmetrizing symmetric indexes.

 ### Identity Matrix:
 `_ident<type, dim>` = identity matrix.